MicrosoftDocs/dynamics365smb-docs/financials/production-how-to-replan-refresh-production-orders.md

 >  Changes implemented with the **Replan** function are very likely to change the capacity need of the production order and you may therefore have to reschedule operations afterwards.

 ## To refresh a production order
-If you have amended production order lines, components or routing lines, you must also refresh the information on the production order.
+If you have amended production order lines, components, or routing lines, you must also refresh the information on the production order.
 In the following procedure, the components are calculated for a firm planned production order.
 The steps are similar for routing lines.

 1. Choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Firm Planned Prod.
 Order**, and then choose the related link.
 2. Choose the **New** action.
 For more information, see [How to: Create Production orders](production-how-to-create-production-orders.md).